 The counseling is an online program that helps borrowers understand the homebuying process.
-It can also help you decide what you can really afford and how to choose a loan.
+It can also help you decide what you can afford and how to choose a loan.
 Fannie Mae is also a government entity created by Congress to make homebuying more affordable.

 The United States Department of Agriculture (USDA) offers home loans to borrowers who are considered low to very low-income.

 USDA loans are reserved for people living in rural areas, typically places with a population of less than 35,000.
-The USDA loan program offers home loans that don’t require any down payment and has repayment terms up to 33 years.
+The USDA loan program offers home loans that don’t require any down payment and has repayment terms of up to 33 years.

 Through the USDA program, many lenders want to see a minimum score of 640.
 The loans are designed for low-income folks in rural areas to make homeownership possible.